-IN-FEED Within a "Feed" IN-ARTICLE Within an Article FOOTER At the end of an NATIVE DISPLAY Usage of a (publishers homepage, feeds of social Article Display placement with Native creatives networks, product listing)
+IN-FEED IN-ARTICLE FOOTER NATIVE DISPLAY Within a "Feed" Within an Article At the end of an Usage of a (publishers homepage, feeds of social networks, product listing) Article Display placement with Native creatives

 This is a non-exhaustive list of placements, other forms of native ads exist such as in-mail, in-image, in-newsletter, or in-video and thanks to continuous development, more forms are constantly being created and popularised.
 The most important aspect of these as you can see here is the non-intrusiveness of the format and the likeness to the medium on which it appears.
 Please see IAB Europe's Native Advertising White Paper for further examples.